What The Body Remembers: Letters Never Sent

 Each spasm was the nervous system saying I'm not safe.
 Each wave of fatigue: I need help.
 Each spike of pain: Please slow down.

-Trauma isn't just an old story.
-It's a live signal pulsing through the body long after the moment passed.
-Tightness in the chest, shallow breath, bone-deep fatigue, a startle too quick or too big: these are the archives of survival.
+Long before we have words for experience, the nervous system keeps score.
+It registers tone, threat, rupture, silence.
+It learns how safe the world is and carries those lessons forward.
+Trauma isn’t just an old story.
+It’s a live signal pulsing through the body long after the moment passed.
+Tightness in the chest, shallow breath, bone-deep fatigue, a startle too quick or too big — these are the archives of survival.

 For years, I didn't understand this.
 I thought my body was betraying me.
 Every flare felt like sabotage.
 Every symptom felt like rebellion.
 The logic seemed clear: if I could discipline my body into compliance, I'd win.
 But the harder I pushed, the harder it pushed back.